security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

   {% include lab-image.html image='Kali-setup.png' %}

-* Note that if you click the blue arrow tab on the right hand of the screen, it opens additional options in Chrome Remote Desktop:
+* Note that if you click the blue arrow tab on the right hand of the screen, it opens additional options in Chrome Remote Desktop. **Take this opportunity to enable copy-paste across your remote desktop session.**

   {% include lab-image.html image='Kali-remote-options.png' %}